Chidi-nma/ETL_SQL_Project/starting_with_questions.md

+## Question 4
-**Question 4: What is the top-selling product from each city/country?
+> What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

 SQL Queries: